nikolasburk/blogr/README.md

 prisma deploy
 ```

-When prompted where (i.e. to which _cluster_) you want to deploy your service, choose any of the development clusters, e.g. `public-us1` or `public-eu1`.
-(If you have Docker installed, you can also deploy locally.)
+When prompted where (i.e. to which _Prisma server_) you want to deploy your service, select the **Demo server**.
+For all subsequent questions you can simply choose the suggested values by hitting **Enter**.
+(Note that if you have Docker installed, you can also deploy locally.)

 ### 2. Set Prisma endpoint